Homemade Stuffed Seitan Roast En Croute

 Three photos showing the process of rolling and wrapping a stuffed homemade seitan roast for the holidays.

-Step 5: Wrap and bake the seitan roast.
+Step 5: Wrap and bake the seitan.

 Carefully unwrap the foil from the roast and re-wrap it tightly and evenly in the puff pastry, pinching the seam and ends to seal.
 If you have excess puff pastry, feel free to cut it off.

-Place your roast on the baking sheet (seam on the bottom) and bake at 400F for 10-15 minutes or until the puff pastry is lightly browned.
-Let the roast cool 5-10 minutes before slicing, and enjoy!
+Place your roast on the parchment-lined baking sheet (seam on the bottom) and bake at 400F for 10-15 minutes or until the puff pastry is lightly golden brown.

 Three photos showing the final steps of wrapping and baking a homemade seitan roast in puff pastry